MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-107.md

 # Customer - Order Summary (report)

-The *Customer - Order Summary* report shows the sales order detail with the quantity not yet shipped for each customer in three periods of 30 days each, starting from the specified date.

-You can also see orders to be shipped before and after the three periods as well as the total order detail for each customer.
+The **Customer - Order Summary** report shows the sales order detail with the quantity not yet shipped for each customer in three periods of 30 days each, starting from a date you specify.
+You can also display orders to ship before and after the three periods, and the total order detail for each customer.

-For a detailed breakdown for each order line, use the *Customer - Order Detail* Report.
+For a detailed breakdown for each order line, use the **Customer - Order Detail** Report.

 ## Use cases